 The LSM applies to all laboratories housed in UCF owned, operated or leased spaces, as well as the individuals working or studying in these laboratories.
 A laboratory for the purposes of the LSM is defined as any facility designated for use in teaching, research or clinical activity where chemical agents; including, but not limited to biological, radiological, etc., are used or stored.
-Examples of such facilities would be teaching laboratories that use or store chemicals; research laboratories that use or store chemicals; field laboratories that use or store chemicals; and clinical laboratories that use or store chemicals.
-If the activities in the room are not specifically named in this list, but similar activities occur, then the LSM applies.
+Examples of such facilities would be teaching laboratories that use or store chemicals; research laboratories that use or store chemicals; and clinical laboratories that use or store chemicals are not specifically named in this list, but similar activities occur, then the LSM applies.